vrcxz/haha-language/README.md

 ---

 ### <a id="cont">Control Flow</a>
-In order to iterate through a series of keywords, you can use `haahaa`, followed by an `ah` variable argument, and ending with `hehe` to break the iteration.
+In order to iterate through a series of keywords, you can use `haahaa`, followed by an `ah` variable argument to specify how many times you want to re-iterate, and ending with `hehe` to break the iteration.

 ```
 ha x 5